 The best time to plan a trip to Phu Quoc is between November and March (the dry season).
 Temperatures are around 30°C and days are (generally) sunny and clear.

-Note this is also peak season so there will be many other travelers on Phu Quoc as well.
+Note this is also high season so there will be many other travelers on Phu Quoc as well.

 Yes absolutely!
 While it’s no longer the undeveloped island it was several years ago, Phu Quoc is a beautiful place to visit!

-There are splendid beaches, lush green jungle and picturesque fishing villages.
+There are splendid beaches, a lush green jungle, and picturesque fishing villages.

-I personally feel that a 3 day trip to Phu Quoc is the perfect amount of time to spend on the island.
-I do recommend to stay 4 nights so you have three entire days to explore Phu Quoc.
+I personally feel that a 3-day trip to Phu Quoc is the perfect amount of time to spend on the island.
+I do recommend staying 4 nights so you have three entire days to explore Phu Quoc.

 How to get to Phu Quoc